andyglow/scalacheck-gen-configured/README.md

 With this project you can externalize `Gen[T]` configuration.

-When I needed to generate some amount of test data the first think appeared to my ming was to use `Gen[T]` from awesome `scalacheck` project.
+When I needed to generate some amount of test data the first think appeared to my mind was to use `Gen[T]` from awesome `scalacheck` project.
 I have written first version of data generator really quickly.
 I have deployed then into right place, started, checked my app started receiving test data.
 That was cool.